jeppes/Switcher/README.md

 ## `if let` assignments

 Unwrapping `Optional`s with `if let something = something { ... }` is common practice in Swift.
-Switcher brings this functionality to SwiftUI with the same syntax as before:
+Switcher brings this functionality to SwiftUI:

 ```swift
 struct IfCaseLetDemo: View {